-Emotional overeating is almost a joke in our society – movies, TV shows, and the resulting stereotypes cause many of us to laugh about how much ice cream it takes to get over a boyfriend, or how much chocolate we need to overcome rejection.
-But for those who actually suffer from emotional overeating, it’s anything but funny.
+Emotional overeating has become almost a joke in our society.
+TV, movies, and the resulting stereotypes make it easy to laugh at how much ice cream is needed to get over a boyfriend or how much chocolate is required to overcome rejection.
+It’s not funny for people who suffer from emotional overeating.

-Here you will learn tips and tricks for overcoming emotional eating.
+This section will provide tips and tricks to overcome emotional eating.

 2. Swap goodies for goodies

-Here are little emotional pick-me-ups that you can implement in place of food:
+These are some emotional pick-me-ups you can use in place of eating.

-- Reading a magazine or book for pleasure
+- Enjoy reading a book or magazine for pleasure

-- Enjoy the company of a furry friend
+- Take time to enjoy the company of your furry friend